rdammkoehler/CucumberCPPDemoProject/README.md

 If you have any suggestions or comments, please let me know.

+#Notice: Ubuntu 12.04
+I've just received comments that this is *not* working on Ubuntu 12.04.
+I'll work out the why and update soon on that topic.

 #Assuming you are starting from Ubuntu 10.04 i386 iso

 ```